Atrufulgium/FrontTick/gotchas.md

 - Testing has an extra phase that replaces a `ー` with `-` and `ⵌ` with `#` in order to be able to test methods that introduce invalid characters into methods (while these alternatives are valid).
   This also makes it so not all methods are registered (even though they *will* be in the future if correct).
   This usually won't form a problem, but if it does, you can test for existence with `nameManager.MethodNameIsRegistered()`.
+- Attributes may have *any* expression as argument if the user didn't write them.
 - Do a little prayer if you need to touch `GotoFlagifyRewriter.cs`.

 Roslyn gotchas